Hi, I'm Tyler

 A YOUNG LEADER

-It started while I was just an little Catholic school boy.
+It started while I was just a young Catholic school boy.
 We would pick up the highway, help out at events, and raise money for charitable causes.
 In high school, I started to learn how to make a difference on my own.
 With the help of Grandpa, a few friends, and my close family, I planned a charity concert to raise money for the American Cancer Society.
-This helped me to commemorate those we had lost to the horrific disease, but also prepared me for a few years later when I would serve as Vice President of the Helping Hands Club after I went off to college.
+This helped me to commemorate those we had lost to the horrific disease, and also prepared me for serving as Vice President of the Helping Hands Club (UW-Marathon County volunteer club) a few years later.

 During my time serving the students in the SGA, I had the opportunity to work with people across the state, coming from all different political affiliations and backgrounds, to make real change for our students and for the state.
 I lobbied legislators, argued policy, fought for education, and was asked to speak at the capital.
 This experience is exactly what we need in our Assembly Representative; someone who can convince other legislators and get quality legislation passed from day one.

 My time in the SGA is not my only experience that prepared me to represent our people in the Assembly.
 I had the great opportunity to be a part of the Wisconsin Institute for Public Policy and Service.
 In this non-partisan organization, I learned a great deal about policy.
 What works, what doesn't, how it is formed, and more.
 I had the opportunity to further talk with legislators, business owners, and community leaders from both sides of the isle about policy and about the importance of civic service.
 Beyond these great learning experiences, I was able to work on one project especially important to me: the David Obey Center.
 While helping to plan this center for youth engagement and learning, I was able to meet with Wisconsin's great Congressman and for the first time began to truly think about someday running for public office.